 The University is committed to preserving and maintaining the high-quality habitat and carbon rich environment of our unique riverside campus

-The University is actively working to preserve the habitat on campus by preserving the natural state of wooded area known as the island, managing the conservation of ancient trees on campus, identifying, and creating additional areas of rewilding and developing garden areas with fruit bushes, apple trees, herbs, and flowers.
+The University is actively working to preserve the habitat on campus by protecting the natural state of wooded area known as the island, managing the conservation of ancient trees on campus, identifying, and creating additional areas of rewilding and developing garden areas with fruit bushes, apple trees, herbs, and flowers.

 In partnership with Scottish Wildlife Trust (SWT) the campus is a red squirrel campus, we manage our salmon fishing rights with limited rod access, preserve the natural state of the river and bank habitat for numerous species including protected freshwater mussels, our rewilding and new garden area in the Garthdee House Annexe quad are now home to a range of insects and other species.